Stebens Children's Theatre presents 'James and the Giant Peach'

-Beginning this Wednesday, you can take the family to see the Roald Dahl play "James and the Giant Peach."
+Beginning Wednesday, you can take the family to see the Roald Dahl play "James and the Giant Peach."
 Showtimes are 7 p.m.
-June 7 through 10 with a 1 p.m. showing on Sunday, June 11.
+June 7 through June 10 with a 1 p.m. showing Sunday, June 11.

-The fun part of theatre is playing someone you're not.
+A fun part of theater is playing someone you're not.
 Sophie Malek is a seasoned Stebens performer who's quite a nasty grown-up, on stage that is, with her character Aunt Sponge.

 "All the parts I've had, I always secretly wanted to be the villain," she says.
 "It's fun to be the brat!"